Skip to content

 for col in range(cols):

-Create a Device object with a grid of circles with varying radii.
+Create a Device object with a grid of disks with varying radii.

 Parameters: